 As one of the original E&CO clients, Andy DeMello has a personality with little patience for the trials of aging.

-Shortly after Andy came in to the world and was diagnosed, the doctors recommended that Andy be institutionalized, a sad but common occurrence at this time.
+Shortly after Andy came into the world and was diagnosed, the doctors recommended that Andy be institutionalized, a sad but common occurrence at this time.
 Because little was known about Down syndrome and intellectual or developmental disabilities, doctors were convinced Andy would be a vegetable for the remainder of his life.
-For John and Marian, institutionalizing their son was not an option.
+For Harry and Marian, institutionalizing their son was not an option.
 They disregarded the doctors’ recommendations and raised Andy at home surrounded by his loving and caring family.

 Growing up, although Andy was mischievous, everyone knew and liked him.
 The entire neighborhood looked after him.
 So much so, that when he decided to wander from the house by himself on occasion . . . to buy that frozen Icee at the local gas station . . .
 Marian would receive phone calls from each of the neighbors notifying her of Andy’s whereabouts.

 As Andy and his best friend Max reached high school, lifting weights and playing hockey became their after-school priorities.
 After graduating from Mission Bay High School (an accomplishment few thought possible), the boys set their sights on potential employment opportunities.
 Through word of mouth, Marian heard about Employment and Community Options (E&CO) — then called Community Options.

 The organization was founded on the principle that people with disabilities have the right to develop and use their abilities to work and be integrated into their communities – a very progressive and innovative idea at the time.
 In 1985, Andy and Max became 2 of the original 8 participants at E&CO.